sulagnag/Udacity-Deep-Reinforcement-Learning-p3-collaboration-and-competition/report.md

 ##Ideas for future work
-I would like to solve this environment with MADDPG where the critics share the full set of obs of all agents.
-Another implementation that i wish to try is with C-51 Categorical distribution where the critic outputs a probability distribution of Q values instead of one value.
+1. Solve the environment in fewer episodes
+2. Try the Prioritised Replay Buffer
+3. Try the MADDPG implementation with critics receiving the full observations and actions
+4. Observe the improvements with the categorical distribution - C51 algorithm